EPAM-JS-Competency-center/shop-angular-cloudfront/README.md

 ## The purpose

-The repository was created to have an Angular version of e-shop for RS School's NodeJS AWS course.
-At the same time we strive to make this repository follow best practices so it may be used as a starter for new projects with all the necessary toolings already set up.
+The repository was created to have an Angular version of e-shop for EPAM NodeJS AWS course.
+At the same time we strive to make this repository follows best practices so it may be used as a starter for new projects with all the necessary toolings already set up.

 ## NodeJS AWS course integration